Find Trade Colleges

 $11,956 Avg Student Debt

-Kalamazoo Valley Community College did quite well in this year’s ranking of the most popular places for trade school students to get an associate degree.
-It came in at #11 on the list.
-Kalamazoo Valley Community College is located in Kalamazoo, Michigan and has a medium-sized student population.
-In 2021-2022, this school awarded 875 associate degrees to qualified students.
+With a ranking of #11, Kalamazoo Valley Community College did quite well on this year’s most popular schools for trade school students working on their associate degree.
+Kalamazoo Valley Community College is a medium-sized public school located in Kalamazoo, Michigan that handed out 875 associate degrees in 2021-2022.

 #12